How we use your information

 - The purpose of processing payment for services and as such will be held on our accountancy system Xero and will also be held by our card payment provider, Global Payments.

 -The purpose of scheduling your package of Home and as such will be held on our scheduling system Access PeoplePlanner.

-We may disclose Personal Data (including Sensitive Personal Data) to third parties in certain limited circumstances, such as our CareGivers, or to any other person or party if we believe such disclosure is in your best interest; appropriate for the performance of the Services; or is required as a matter of law.
+We may disclose Personal Data (including Sensitive Personal Data) to third parties in certain limited circumstances, such as our Support Workers, or to any other person or party if we believe such disclosure is in your best interest; appropriate for the performance of the Services; or is required as a matter of law.
 If another person or organisation is paying your fees, and / or has agreed to guarantee your obligations under your Agreement for the supply of care services, details of their name, address and payment record may also be submitted to a third party.

 Job applicants, current and former Right at Home Central London employees